sonnydavidson/SonnyDavidsonT2A2/README.md

 ## R7 - Detail any third party services that your app will use
-At the moment the only third party package that is used in this application is the flask import.
-This import has allowed my to add authentication and authorisation to this application.
-It has also been very useful in allowing me to access the datatbase and structuring the application.
+At the moment the third party packages that are being used in this application are flask, marshmallow and SQLalchemy.

+these imports have allowed my to add authentication and authorisation to this application, they have also been very useful with error handling and allowing the API in interact with the databse.
 In the future i would like to impliment a third party application the gives me access to live game statistics to give fans more instight into each game.

 ## R8 - Describe your projects models in terms of the relationships they have with each other